Galapagos AdventureTwo departure dates available

-On the morning of the 20th, you’ll take a chartered flight to Baltra island (~30 minutes) and Seymour Airport, where you’ll catch your flight back to the mainland.
-If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport!
+In the early afternoon on the 20th, you’ll take a jet back to the Quito (via Guayaquil).
+If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport.

 Raise your hand if you want to go the Galapagos in 2021!